An independent company with 20 years of expertise in flight data animation for Flight Safety and Pilot Training

 Thus, it’s possible to realize the “WHY” and not only interpret a RESULT.

 Understanding the “why” is the key issue for carrying out the necessary correction.
 Another big advantage: if pilots do not agree with the initial debriefing, or do not have enough understanding or awareness of the event, they have the facts and not only their memory to analyze the event and if needed, they have the animation as a basis to ask for help from another pilot or an instructor.

-Today’s trend is orientating the training toward the Evidence Based Training (EBT).
-Providing an animation to facilitate debriefing is an excellent support to make it efficient by focusing on the EBT competences as well as focusing on the related behavior indicators.
+Today’s trend is orientating the training toward Evidence-Based Training (EBT).
+Providing an animation to facilitate debriefing is an excellent support to make it efficient by focusing on the EBT competencies as well as focusing on the related behavior indicators.